November 19, 2012

 Tip 2: Business Development or Sales Strategy

 Develop your sales strategy by focusing upon a specific target market.
 There are many ways to target your prospective customers but knowing who to target first is quintessential!
-It could geographic, company size, industry, or revenue, or an association that you or your company is a member.
+You can target by geography, company size, industry, revenue, or an association that you or your company is a member.

 Rifle shooting vs. horse shoes?
 You be the judge of which works best.
 You likely need an action roadmap a targeted marketing plan to grow your business exponentially.